-3.6 MANDATORY DIRECT DEPOSIT - All association employees will be required to enroll in payroll direct deposit.
+3.4 MANDATORY DIRECT DEPOSIT - All association employees shall be required to enroll in payroll direct deposit.
 Paychecks will be electronically paid to an employee's bank account.
-Upon separation, employees will be paid with a physical paycheck that will be held in Personnel.
-In the event an employee does not choose to participate in the Direct Deposit Program, the paycheck will be mailed to the employee's mailing address on payday Friday.
+Upon separation, employees will be paid with a physical paycheck that will be held in the Human Resources Division.